ARCHER2-HPC/archer2-docs/docs/faq/index.md

 **A.** Data on the RDF will persist beyond the lifetime of ARCHER.
 Although there are plans to make the RDF data directly available on ARCHER2 in the same way as they were on ARCHER, this functionality is not available yet.
 For the moment, you can transfer data from the RDF to ARCHER2 using scp/rsync as you would for any other remote host.
 You should use the host `login.rdf.ac.uk` to access the RDF data and use your ARCHER login credentials (you need to use both an SSH key and password as you do for ARCHER and ARCHER2).
 More information on transferring data to ARCHER2 using scp or rsync can be found [in the ARCHER2 User and Best Practice Guide](https://docs.archer2.ac.uk/user-guide/data/).

+### Undeleteable file .nfsXXXXXXXXXXX

+**Q.**  I have a file called .nfsXXXXXXXXXXX (where XXXXXXXXXXX is a long hexadecimal string) in my /home folder but I can't delete it.

+**A.** This file will have been created during a file copy which failed.
+Trying to delete it will give an error "Device or resource busy", even though the copy has ended and no active task is locking it.

+`echo -n >.nfsXXXXXXXXXXX`

+will remove it.

 ## Running on ARCHER2

 ### OOM error on ARCHER2